 Recovering from surgery can be a challenging task for a senior.

-Getting the right types of food ensures the body has the nutrition it needs to heal properly.
+Getting suitable types of food ensures the body has the proper nutrition to heal properly.

-Each year in Canada over one million surgeries are performed.
-If your loved one has or is scheduled for surgery, after surgery care is so important and that included eating healthy foods to help the healing process.
+Each year in Canada, over one million surgeries are performed.
+If your loved one has or is scheduled for surgery after surgery care is so essential, and that includes eating healthy foods to help the healing process.

-One of the best ways to achieve a quick and full recovery is to focus on nutrition.
-Whole unprocessed foods are the best because they have lower amounts of fat, sugar, salt, and additives than processed foods.
-Whole foods also give you more vitamins and fibre which makes them a better choice after surgery.
+The best way to achieve a quick and complete recovery is to focus on nutrition.
+Whole, unprocessed foods are the best because they have lower amounts of fat, sugar, salt, and additives than processed foods.
+Whole foods also give you more vitamins and fibre, which makes them a better choice after surgery.